libigl/libigl/tutorial/tutorial.md

 ![([Example 105](105_Overlays/main.cpp)) The bounding box of a mesh is shown using overlays.](images/105_Overlays.png)

-Using matrices to encode the mesh and its attributes allows to write short and efficient code for many operations, avoiding to write for loops.

 ## Picking [106]

 Picking vertices and faces using the mouse is very common in geometry processing applications.
-While this might seem a simple operation, its implementation is quite involved. libigl contains a function that solves this problem using the [Embree](https://software.intel.com/en-us/articles/embree-photo-realistic-ray-tracing-kernels) raycaster.
+While this might seem a simple operation, its implementation is not straighforward. libigl contains a function that solves this problem using the [Embree](https://software.intel.com/en-us/articles/embree-photo-realistic-ray-tracing-kernels) raycaster.
 Its usage is demonstrated in [Example 106](106_Picking/main.cpp):